aenix-io/kubefarm/README.md

 * **[Local Path Provisioner]**

-  You need an automated persistent volumes management for your cluster, local-path-provisioner is simpliest way to achieve that.
+  You need an automated, persistent volumes management for your cluster.
+Local-path-provisioner is the simpliest way to achieve that.

   ```bash
   kubectl apply -f https://github.com/rancher/local-path-provisioner/raw/master/deploy/local-path-storage.yaml
   ```

-  Optionaly any other csi-driver can be used.
+  Optionaly, any other csi-driver can be used.

 * **[MetalLB]**

-  You also need an automated external IP-addresses management, MetalLB is providing this opportunity.
+  You also need an automated, external IP-address maganement.
+MetalLB is able to provide this.

   ```bash
   kubectl apply -f https://github.com/metallb/metallb/raw/v0.10.2/manifests/namespace.yaml